-As discussed in Notes 1 and 2 to the Group financial statements, revenues from contracts for technology integration consulting services where the Group designs, builds, and implements new or enhanced system applications and related processes for its clients are recognised over time since control of the system is transferred continuously to the client.
-Generally, revenue is recognised using costs incurred to date relative to total estimated costs at completion to measure progress toward satisfying the Group's performance obligations, which typically occurs over time periods ranging from six months to two years.
+As discussed in Notes 1 and 2 to the consolidated financial statements, revenues from contracts for technology integration consulting services where the Company designs, builds, and implements new or enhanced system applications and related processes for its clients are recognized over time since control of the system is transferred continuously to the client.
+Generally, revenue is recognized using costs incurred to date relative to total estimated costs at completion to measure progress toward satisfying the Company's performance obligations, which typically occurs over time periods ranging from six months to two years.

-We identified the evaluation of estimated costs to complete certain technology integration consulting services contracts as a key audit matter.
-Significant auditor judgement was required in relation to the evaluation of the significant assumptions relating to management's estimate of costs to complete the contracts.
+We identified the evaluation of estimated costs to complete certain technology integration consulting services contracts as a critical audit matter.
+Subjective auditor judgment was required to evaluate the estimate of costs to complete the contracts.

-The following are the primary procedures we performed to address this key audit matter.
-We evaluated the design and tested the operating effectiveness of certain internal controls over the Group's process for estimating costs to complete technology integration consulting services contracts, including controls over the estimate of costs to complete the contracts.
+The following are the primary procedures we performed to address this critical audit matter.
+We evaluated the design and tested the operating effectiveness of certain internal controls over the Company's process for estimating costs to complete technology integration consulting services contracts, including controls over the estimate of costs to complete the contracts.
 We tested the estimated costs to complete for certain technology integration consulting services contracts by evaluating:

-- The scope of the work and timing of delivery for consistency with the underlying contractual terms; - The estimated costs to complete in relation to progress toward satisfying the Group's performance obligations, based on internal and customer-facing information; - · Changes to estimated costs, if any, including the amount and timing of the change; and - Actual costs incurred subsequent to the balance sheet date to assess if they were consistent with the estimate for that time period.
+- the scope of the work and timing of delivery for consistency with the underlying contractual terms; - the estimated costs to complete in relation to progress toward satisfying the Company's performance obligations, based on internal and customer-facing information; - changes to estimated costs, if any, including the amount and timing of the change based on internal information or contractual changes; and - actual costs incurred subsequent to the balance sheet date to assess if they were consistent with the estimate for that time period.

-We evaluated the Group's ability to estimate costs by comparing estimates developed at contract inception to actual costs ultimately incurred to satisfy the performance obligation.
+We evaluated the Company's ability to estimate costs by comparing estimates developed at contract inception to actual costs ultimately incurred to satisfy the performance obligation.